-Welcome to VoIPstuff.net.au I have recently migrated my old site to a new format.
-My original site was built in 2006, and some of the links and vendors are either out of business, or have changed their business models.
+Welcome to VoIPstuff.net.au My original site was built in 2006, and some of the links and vendors are either out of business, or have changed their business models.
 Most of the concepts on this site will remain valid over time, so the information here is still useful.
-I will be working on updating some of the content on this site over the coming months.
+I wihow to write a conclusion how to write an autobiographyll be working on updating some of the content on this site over the coming months.

 Are you new to VoIP?

 If you are new to VoIP and have just started to do some research on what it is all about, this is a good place for you to spend some time.
 A good place to start (after your read this page) is to go to the learning centre (click on the link on the left hand side of this screen).
 This gives some suggested reading in a logical order.
 Once you have built your understanding, you can use this web site as more of a reference when you have specific interests.
 Now this website is deliberately built to be as ‘untechnical’ as possible.
 There is a need to be a bit technical in places, because some things in VoIP ARE technical.
-Wherever possible however the concepts have been pitched in layman’s terms and illustrated to assist understanding.
+Wherever possible however the concepts havehow to write a conclusion how to write an autobiography been pitched in layman’s terms and illustrated to assist understanding.

 Why would you bother with VoIP?